telvarost/AdventureBlocks-StationAPI/README.md

 Crafting recipes for barrier blocks is two soul sand, stone pressure plate, and dye color of desired barrier block (Note that Aqua, Jade, and Indigo use special items to craft: diamonds, slime, and unobtainable nether portal)

-* Barrier Block = Normal Bedrock Invisible Block
+* Barrier Block = Normal Bedrock Invisible Block (This is the only uncraftable barrier block)
 * Aqua, Jade, and Indigo Barrier Blocks = Blocking is toggled for each with their own hotkey
     * Aqua default blocking
     * Jade default non-blocking